andypern/demos/spark-streaming-m7/README.md

 In order for other applications (shark, and subsequently, tableau) to get access to the data inside of M7, we'll need to create some external tables.

-All work here is done in 'terminal-3'
+***Note: external table creation can happen prior to All work here is done in 'terminal-3'

 1. First, create a table which points to our M7 data: